Yangxi-Yu/Eco395m-Army-Ants/README.md

 ## Instructions
 ### 0. Installation
+Run `pip install -r requirements.txt`
+### 1. Data Scraping
 *Please note that the data scraping process may take a lot of time, so, it’s better to skip this section and start reproduce process from section 2 – Data Cleaning.*
-Run `pip install -r requirements.txt`
-### 1. Data Scrape and Clean
 #### Output:`data/merged_searched_job_html.csv`
 #### Step 1.
 Get Searched Job List HTML
 Run `python3 code/get_searched_job_html.py` and enter position, location, date range, sort to scrape the job list html in the [indeed](https://www.indeed.com/jobs?q=data%20analyst&l=Austin) website.
 In this project, here are all the files that need to be generated in this step: